 As content marketing in particular becomes a core part of the strategies of many businesses, investing in a CMS is essential to operating and managing those strategies as far as your content output goes.

 In spite of the popularity of other digital marketing areas, email still remains a crucial and central aspect of strategies and stacks.

-Measuring your engagement on social media with a MarTech solution gives you an opportunity to see which content trends best across your platforms as well as gives you an insight into how effective your interactions are with users.
+Measuring your engagement on social media with a MarTech solution gives you an opportunity to see which content trends perform best across your platforms and gives you an insight into how effective your interactions are with users.

 Of course, social media is a vital source of advertising, so it additionally helps to be able to see how successful particular campaigns are that you’re running through LinkedIn, Google, or Facebook paid ads.